ecboghiu/inflation/docs/CONTRIBUTE.md

 # How to contribute to the documentation

 The documentation is built using Sphinx.
 The webpage is hosted with GitHub Pages.
 Currently, GitHup Pages is set to look for an `index.html` file in the `/docs` folder in the repository.
-Currently, this is not very clean, as small changes in the documentation lead to changing many HTML files, thus the commits are large.
 In the future, we will look into migrating the HTML build to the `gh-pages` branch of the repository, leading to a cleaner repository.

 Since the documentation has already been created, you do not need to generate a configuration file.